Adrimava/Final-Project-Amazaing-Management/README.md

 ## Additional details:
 The avatars have been obtained through connection with the API https://avatars.dicebear.com/.
 Names are randomly generated with API https://randomuser.me/api/.
+Sometimes the data is not quickly updated, refreshing the page should fix this for the moment.

 Thank you for testing the application.
 Enjoy it!